ordehi/ordehi/README.md

 - 👀 I’m interested in Web Development, Machine Learning, Automation, FPGA, Game Development, and Retro Consoles
 - 🌱 I’m currently learning Software Architecture and Design
 - 💞️ I’m looking to collaborate on Open Source and component based projects mainly built with JavaScript and/or Python
-- 📫 Reach out oli@hongui.to
+- 📫 Reach out oli@hongui.to and Twitter @mevreidez

 <!---
 ordehi/ordehi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.